GfellerLab/MixTCRviz/README.md

 - check.cdr3.mode (default=1):
     * 0: Keep all CDR3 without any correction.
-    * 1: Remove V and CDR3 when the first CDR3 amino acid is incompatible with the V segment;
-        Remove J and CDR3 when the last two amino acids are not compatible with the J segments.
+    * 1: Remove V and CDR3 when the first CDR3 amino acid is incompatible with the V segment; Remove J and CDR3 when the last two amino acids are not compatible with the J segments.
-    * 2: remove V and CDR3 when the M first CDR3 amino acids are incompatible with the V segment, with M depending on the V gene and the CDR3 length;
-        Remove J and CDR3 when the last two amino acids are not compatible with the J segments, with M depending on the J gene and CDR3 length.
-    * Note: 0: all PCR / sequencing / TCR reconstruction errors are kept.
-            1: several PCR / sequencing / TCR reconstruction errors are removed, but only based on the first and last amino acids in CDR3.
-            2: most PCR / sequencing / TCR reconstruction errors are removed.

 - verbose (default=1):
     * 0: Do not write any QC in the output